Tyler Haydt

-Tyler Haydt (born March 28, 1985) is an American former professional stock car racing driver and team owner who currently fields the No. 16 full-time for Ron Silk in the NASCAR Whelen Modified Tour.
+Tyler Haydt (born March 28, 1985) is an American former professional stock car racing driver and team owner who currently fields the No. 16 for Ron Silk in the NASCAR Whelen Modified Tour.

 Haydt has previously competed in the Modified Tour, having run only one season in 2005, where he won rookie of the year honors before retiring at the end of the following year to go into a team ownership role in 2022 with Joe Yannone.

 Haydt has also competed in series such as the now defunct NASCAR Whelen Southern Modified Tour, the Race of Champions Asphalt Modified Tour, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)